Kristina01111000/notesforresume/README.md

 		- fixed costs are the same if you have 1 customer or 50 customers
 	- do benchmark section
 - research help linked in document, also the talk
+- meeting this week on friday -> so I can go